 And since then, I have read and reread the series time and time again.
 Being a teenager, full of hormones, lacking female contact, I loved all the sex in those books!
 I mean, it was a major selling point of the whole series.
-Perhaps Martin’s only original contribution to fantasy is the ever present explicit sexuality.
+Perhaps Martins only original contribution to fantasy is the ever present explicit sexuality.

 By this, I mean that all the women in Westeros seem to be motivated either by maternal instincts or they use their sexuality to gain something.
 Now, it would be long and hard (that’s what she said) to list all the characters in order to make my point, so I’ll just stick to a few.

-Oh gods, how I hate her!
+Oh gods, how I hated her!
 Ever meddling, ever nagging, pretty much the person because of whom the whole shit-storm started.
 The biggest Momma of them all!
 Everything Catelyn Stark did was because of her children.

 Case in point is the time that she let Jaime Lannister free!
 I mean seriously, the best hostage that her side could ever hope to capture, also one of the most dangerous swordsmen on the continent, and she turns him loose because his said that he was going to return her missing, maybe dead, daughters.
 The most notorious oath-breaker in the realm, and she lets him go cuz he said he’ll play nice give her kids back.

-To those who will still claim that Cersei’s motives are those of a mother, think of her meeting with Ned after he found out about the incest stuff.
+To those who will still claim that Cersei’s motives were those of a mother, think of her meeting with Ned after he found out about the incest stuff.
 First she tried to seduce him, and later said that she will protect her kids.
 So, her first instinct was to offer up her body.

 Ah, little Dany gets to be a mom without ever having given birth.
-She is a mother in spirit to a horde of homeless people.
+She is a mother in spirit to horde of homeless people.
 Kinda pathetic really, taking into account what that Mirri Maz Duur person told her.
 You know: “When the sun rises in the west and sets in the east.
 When the seas go dry and mountains blow in the wind like leaves.
 When your womb quickens again, and you bear a living child…“

 Perhaps this playing mother to everyone is what angers me the most about her.
 Her misplaced sense of maternal duty is what keeps her back from her actual duties.
-Instead of conquering Westeros, or landing there and slowly establishing herself, she is on the opposite side of the planet playing Big Mhysa’s House.
+Instead of conquering Westeros, or landing there and slowly establishing herself, she is on the opposite side of the planet playing Big Mhysa.

 And let’s not forget her dragons!
 One can say that, in a sorcerous way, she did give birth to them.
 And if memory serves, she also breastfed them.
-(Which isa really stupid addition on Martin’s end since those dragons are sure to have rows of needle-sharp teeth that would have torn Dany’s boob to shreds and it’s generally pointless because they are reptiles, not mammals, and they don’t feed on milk.)
+(Which was a really stupid addition on Martin’s end since those dragons are sure to have rows of needle-sharp teeth that would have torn Dany’s boob to shreds and it’s generally pointless because they are reptiles, not mammals, and they don’t feed on milk.)

 Well, not only is she a whore motivationally speaking, she is one by profession.
 Shae was Tyrion’s lady of the night, a girl of negotiable affections, a person whose love has a fiscal value… (I can go on like that for a while.)